JoseRoca/WinFBX2/docs/String Management/String Procedures.md

 ### Surrogates

 Checking and fixing broken surrogates in is diabled by default for speed reasons.
-If you want to enable checking, use `"#define __AFX2_CHECKSURROGATES__"` at the beginning of your application, before including the files of this framework.
+If you want to enable checking, use `"#define __AFX2_CHECKSURROGATES__"` (without the quotes) at the beginning of your application, before including the files of this framework.

 | Name       | Description |
 | ---------- | ----------- |